-- A currently funded NSBRI research grant that expires no sooner than January 1, 2009; - An application for an NSBRI research grant that is currently pending (e.g., the applicant for Team Leadership has submitted a Step-2 proposal in response to the NSBRI portion of NRA NNJ07ZSA002N, "Research and Technology Development to Support Crew Health and Performance in Space Exploration Missions.")
+- A currently funded NSBRI research grant that expires no sooner than June 1, 2013; or, - An application for an NSBRI research grant that is currently pending (e.g., the applicant for Team Leadership has submitted a Step-2 proposal in response to the NSBRI portion of NRA NNJ11ZSA002NA, "Research and Technology Development to Support Crew Health and Performance in Space Exploration Missions.")

-The term of the award is for a maximum of four years.
+The term of the award is for a maximum of three years.
 It requires simultaneous funding of an NSBRI research grant.
 Team Leadership awards are competitively renewable.
 It is not necessary to respond to this NSBRI-RFA to become an Associate Team Leader (see Appendix B).

-Awards are funded at an amount of \$80,000 total costs per annum for Team Leaders and \$40,000 total costs per annum for Associate Team Leaders.
+Awards are funded at an amount of \$120,000 total costs per annum per team divided as follows: \$60,000 for Team Leaders, \$30,000 for Associate Team Leaders, and \$30,000 for team activities in the NSBRI Consolidated Research Facility located in the BioScience Research Collaborative in Houston.
 A budget is not necessary for completion of an application.